imliam/php-unique-gmail-address/README.md

 One of the most common use cases for wanting to check duplicate Gmail accounts is to prevent multiple users signing up to your service with the same email address.

-To handle this case, the package also provides a [Laravel validation rule class](https://laravel.com/docs/master/validation) that can be used to check the database if a matching email address is already present:
+To handle this case, the package also provides a [Laravel validation rule class](https://laravel.com/docs/master/validation) that can be used to check the database if a matching email address is already present.

 ```php
 $request->validate([